Lizzo Graces ‘V Magazine’ Cover While Telling Big Girls That Their Body Is Beautiful And High Fashion

-Sassy star, Lizzo has graced the cover of V Magazine and has been sharing inspirational and powerful messages in the interview.
+Sassy star Lizzo graced the cover of V Magazine and shared inspirational and powerful messages in the interview.

-“Dancing With A Stranger” hitmaker, Sam Smith interviewed Lizzo for the issue which will hit newsstands on May 2, according to their official website.
+“Dancing with a Stranger” hitmaker Sam Smith interviewed Lizzo for the issue, which will hit newsstands on May 2, according to their official website.

 On the cover, the “Boys” songstress looks absolutely fierce in red sunglasses.
-She is joined by model Alton Mason who is posing intimately close with the star.
+She is joined by model Alton Mason, who is posing intimately close with the star.
 The magazine’s photoshoot shows Lizzo in a range of looks.
-In one, she is wearing a black lingerie leotard style garment and another she is wearing a poofy dress.
-The photos she has posted on her social media all seem to be in black and white, minus the cover.
+In one, she is wearing a black lingerie leotard style garment, and in another, she is wearing a poofy dress.
+The photos she posted on her social media all seem to be in black and white, minus the cover.

 On Twitter, Lizzo expressed to her followers that big girls can be high fashion and still beautiful.

 “Dear big girls, your body is high fashion.
 You are beautiful.
 You are worthy.
-And I am on the COVER OF @VMAGAZINE????,” she shared.
+And I am on the COVER OF @VMAGAZINE????” she shared.

 In the interview, she shared some important messages that will resonate with many readers.